Olo112/Firefox-Developer-Custom-UI/README.md

 # Firefox-Essence-Dark-UI
-Custom UI template for Firefox developer browser, where you can find great tools for developers and programmers
+UI template for Firefox browser and Firefox Developer Edition.
+Meet new UX/UI with animations

 ### Note: